tolik518/bitmap_type_tracer/README.md

 ![Crates.io](https://img.shields.io/crates/v/bitmap_type_tracer)
 ![Crates.io](https://img.shields.io/crates/d/bitmap_type_tracer)

-`bitmap_type_tracer` is a utility tool for generating images using a provided font bitmap and a set of configuration parameters.
+`bitmap_type_tracer` is a utility tool for generating text-images using a provided bitmap-font (and a set of configuration parameters).

 ## Features
 - Generate images from a font bitmap using a custom sequence and text.